hoophq/docs/docs/plugins/index.md

 # Plugins

 Plugins are used to extend the funcionality of connections.
-They could be managed in the webapp top header.
+They could be managed in the [webapp main page](https://app.hoop.dev/connections).

 ## • Access the plugin store
 ---